 Maureen served as the Executive Program Director and consulted with families, schools, and therapists regarding service provision at both Black Bear Academy and external programs to support the success of the Black Bear students as they transition into other city programs.

 Additionally, in the fall of 2009, after 20 years in business, Maureen and Kevin Black stopped operations at Clinical Assist, Ltd. in order to continue their research and continuous improvements in their primary area of focus, Black Bear Academy.
-Both long term and short term goals will remain on the quality of the programming, maintaining the excellence of the professional staff through rigorous direct training and offering caregiver training for Black Bear families and external consultants in our new training center designed to serve all of the programs at Black Bear Academy.

 Sadly, Maureen was diagnosed with idiopathic pulmonary fibrosis in 2012.
 She struggled with declining health through a double lung transplant in 2016.
 She passed away in November 2019.
 Her legacy lives on through Black Bear Academy.